gonzalo123/ui5/README.md

 ![UI5](img/ui5.png "UI5")

 When we click on GET we'll perform a GET request to the backend and we'll increment the counter.
-The same with POST
+The same with POST.
+We'll also show de date provided by the backend in a MessageToast.

 ```js
 sap.ui.define([